3hhh/qcrypt/README.md

 ```

 One could put that configuration e.g. inside the directory `/etc/qcryptd/example/med-work.ini` and could then start qcryptd with `qcryptd start example`.

+Please keep in mind that the `mediator-vm` may be started or stopped by qcryptd at will.
+So it is highly recommended to use it only for the purpose of that single chain.

 ### But I want to use passwords?!